activist-org/activist/CONTRIBUTING.md

 yarn playwright show-report
 ```

 Or, instead of the third shell, you can also run the whole suite or run individual tests using Playwright's VS Code extension.
-You can find a link in the [Development environment](#dev-env-) section.
+You can find a link in the [Development environment](#dev-env-) section, under Suggested IDE setup.

 Thank you for testing locally! ✨